Clothing to Keep You Warm at Home

 "When your feet are cold, cover your head." - Inuit saying

 You will hardly ever get cold feet in isolation, cold feet are an indicator of a lack of overall body warmth.
-The body's response to losing too much warmth is to cool down the extremities, look at it like turning down radiators in less used rooms if the boiler can't cope so the main rooms are still kept warm.
+The body's response to losing too much warmth is to cool down the extremities, like turning down radiators in less used rooms if the boiler can't cope so the main rooms are still kept warm.

 Socks and slippers